Taking responsibility

 Greenhouse gas emissions

 Our ambitious plan is to achieve CO2 neutrality across the Group by 2029 (in terms of Scope 1 and 2 as well as reported Scope 3 emissions).
-The complete switch to green electricity and biogas from renewable sources at the German sites will make a tangible contribution to this.
+The nearly complete transition to green electricity and biogas from renewable sources at the German sites will make a tangible contribution to this.

 In order to reduce climate-damaging emissions, we are focusing primarily on saving energy, as this is where we can exert the greatest influence.
 Despite the recent fall in energy prices, this strategy is also of economic importance.
 This results in measures to measure, optimize and reduce energy consumption - and thus continuously reduce CO2 emissions through direct and indirect emissions.